hydra/pnpconvert/README.md

 | 85-90 | vibration feeder, front left.         |
 | 91-99 | ic tray                               |

+Feeder IDs over 100 are reserved for the machine and must NOT be used otherwise machine configuration is overwritten and head crashes can occur!

 Why
 ===
 * The existing tools don't support DipTrace.